ElazarK/content-docs/playbooks/Digital_Defense_FrontlineVM_Old_Vulnerabilities_Found.md

-This will query `Frontline.Cloud`'s active view for any critical level vulnerabilities found to be older than 90 days.
+This will query Frontline.Cloud's active view for any critical level vulnerabilities found to be older than 90 days.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.